-When it comes to Auckland’s yum cha scene, Viaduct Harbour’s Grand Harbour is an institution that has been a firm favourite amongst our Chinese community for two decades.
-Being one of the first yum cha restaurants to open its doors in this city, Grand Harbour has cultivated a loyal following of customers and a strong reputation for being home to some of the best dim sums in town, with over 80 different varieties to choose from.
+When it comes to Auckland’s yum cha scene, Viaduct Harbour’s Grand Harbour is an institution that has been a firm favourite among our Chinese community for two decades.
+It has cultivated a loyal following of customers and a strong reputation for being home to some of the best dim sums in town, with over 80 different varieties to choose from.
 For more delicious yum cha inspiration, discover our definitive guide to the best in town.

 Wang Wang Spring Pancake